masternerdguy/helia/README.md

 Be aware that docker on Windows has extremely poor filesystem performance when using volumes - a good workaround is to install docker within WSL instead of directly on Windows.
 Visual Studio Code provides excellent tooling for working with both docker containers and WSL.

+The environment variables shared by these containers are defined in `.env`.

 # Restoring the database
 This repo contains a sample local development database within `db.sample.7z`.
 Note that, due to its size, Git LFS is required to retrieve this file.
 Once extracted, the database can be restored by running `restore-db.sh` within the database container.